-The following requirements for admission to the DHSC program are in addition to the requirements for admission to the Jefferson College of Health Sciences School of Graduate & Professional Studies.
+The following requirements for admission to the DHSc program are in addition to the requirements for admission to the Jefferson College of Health Sciences School of Graduate & Professional Studies.

-- professional clinician (licensed, nationally registered or certified)
+- professional clinician

 - public health practitioner

-- educator in a healthcare related field
+- educator in a health-related field or healthcare administration

-- educator in healthcare administration
+- healthcare manager/administrator

 Courses are offered as online classes, supported by synchronous and asynchronous technology resources.
 Full-time students will take two to three courses per semester for a minimum of seven semesters.